glotzerlab/signac/doc/projects.rst

 .. [#f1] You can access a project interface from other locations by explicitly specifying the root directory.

-To initialize a project, simply execute ``$signac init <projectname>`` on the command line inside the desired project directory (create a new project directory if needed).
+To initialize a project, simply execute ``$ signac init <project-name>`` on the command line inside the desired project directory (create a new project directory if needed).
 For example, to initialize a **signac** project named *MyProject* in a directory called ``my_project``, execute:

 .. code-block:: bash